 Verify Whether You will be Required to Submit a Plot Plan or Survey: A Plot Plan or Survey is required for properties that have on-site parking stalls, decks, and other accessory structures or uses that are not explicitly included in a valid Certificate of Occupancy, as well as for any application that includes new construction.
 Plot Plans that are hand drawn and to a scale are accepatable.
 Plot Plan Specifications can be found here.

 Complete Application at Zoning Counter: Complete applications (including Plot Plans or Surveys (if required) can be processed in person at the Zoning Counter, 200 Ross Street, 3rd Floor, Pittsburgh, PA 15219.
 A $25 processing fee for all applications, checks made payable to "Treasurer City of Pittsburgh," must be included with every application submission.
 All applications will be reviewed and a Zoning Representative will contact you within ten (10) business days.
-When the Zoning Application is approved, the property owner, or a representative will need to return in person to the Zoning Counter to sign notarized paperwork and continue on to the Bureau of Building Inspection.
+When the Zoning Application is approved, the property owner, or a representative will need to return in person to the Zoning Counter to sign notarized paperwork and continue on to Permits, Licenses, and Inspections.

 To learn more about zoning approval and the design review process, applicants are encouraged to attend a pre-application meeting with zoning staff.
 Please click here for more information about setting up a pre-application meeting.